Aaadvait/attendance-registry-c/README.md

 c. exclusino.dat

 Date files to store a day's attendance are created as per requirement.
+Date file names are stored in YYYYMMDD.dat format in metadata

+NOTE:
-NOTE: Example Files can be used by copying them from example folder to folder where main_win.exe is stored.
+01. Example Files can be used by copying them from example folder to folder where main_win.exe is stored.